 A lectin-free diet is a low-carb diet, but not all low-carb diets are lectin-free.
 Lectins are found in many kinds of carbohydrates.
 The best way to avoid them is to avoid grains and beans altogether.

-The best way to test whether a lectin-free diet is right for you is not just to go on one but to stay on one for years if necessary.
+The best way to test whether a lectin-free diet is right for you is not just to go on one but to stay on it for years if necessary.

-This can be difficult: if your problem with lectins isn’t severe enough to cause obvious symptoms (such as celiac disease), your motivation may not be strong enough to keep you going.
+This can be challenging: if your lectin problem isn’t severe enough to cause obvious symptoms (such as celiac disease), your motivation may be insufficient to keep you going.